 My goal is to nurture teachers’ and the curiosity of children, as I help to develop flexibility and discernment in them, skills that will serve them well in an unknown future.
 My tool for reaching this goal is to focus on brain based learning techniques.
 When we encourage activities in the deficit area of our brain, we become a well-rounded and centered individual.

 Our century old factory-based, assembly line teaching where students are expected to take in information and regurgitate it -- is no longer sufficient for the times.
 With our information explosion and accelerating change, comes a new revolutionary way of thinking.
 Our children and society are different, therefore we owe it to the children and to society as a whole, to educate them in areas that no one knew of yesterday and prepare them for what no one knows yet.
 We have to teach them to use their brains for critical thinking, so that when no one is looking they will still make right choices.
 Life is all about the choices you make.
 I look forward to helping your child reach their full potential!
+First and foremost, I am a devoted wife, mother of five grown adults, and a grandmother of fourteen.
+My teaching career has span over a 25-year period and bought wonderful moments of great joy.
+I am a member of Bethel Church in Hampton, Virginia and God gets the credit for every accomplishment I have ever made.

 Most of my teaching career, has centered around children with ADD or ADHD.
 I am a certified Special Educator and have worked in three school systems in the Tidewater area.
 I have worked with Students with Disabilities in the general education, special education, and resource settings.
 One major strategy that needs to be incorporated with students with Attention Deficit is the opportunity to move and speak, I usually find them to be highly intelligent verbally, as well as, Kinesthethically.